Can We Predict Performance of Large Models across Vision-Language Tasks?: Modeling LVLM Performance

 To address this, we extend our PMF model into a simple Probabilistic Tensor Factorization (PTF), where we decompose the 3D tensor $\tR$ into the product of two low-rank matrices and a 1D vector.
 This can be interpreted as applying a linear transformation to the original PMF output, translating it into multiple metrics.
 Specifically, we define:

 where we set $\sigma_w = \sigma_b = 1$ for simplicity.

 This approach implicitly assumes a linear relationship between scoring metrics, which may not exactly hold in reality.
 However, we usually observe some linear correlation between the metrics on the same task.
-Moreover, more sophisticated techniques, such as advanced tensor factorization methods, modeling non-linear metric relationships with neural networks, or using manually defined transformation functions for specific metrics, can be explored to further improve the model.
+More sophisticated techniques, such as advanced tensor factorization methods are left as future work to further improve the model.

 Note that some metrics may be irrelevant for certain datasets, e.g., accuracy is not meaningful for long-answer questions.
-While our model can predict these scores, we discard the predicted results.
+While our model can predict these scores, we discard the predicted results because there is no ground truth.